 Huntsman Cancer Institute, Salt Lake City, UT

-Dr. Neeraj Agarwal is a Professor of Medicine, physician, and an investigator at the Huntsman Cancer Institute (HCI), University of Utah.
-At the HCI, he directs the Genitourinary Oncology Program, the Center of Investigational Therapeutics, co-leads the Experimental Therapeutic Program, and serves on the cabinet of the Director of the HCI.
+Dr. Neeraj Agarwal is the Senior Director of Clinical Research Innovation at the Huntsman Cancer Institute (HCI), University of Utah, and a professor of medicine.
+At the HCI, he serves on the senior leadership of the Comprehensive Cancer Center, directs the Genitourinary Oncology Program, the Center of Investigational Therapeutics, and co-leads the Experimental Therapeutic Program.

 After receiving his medical degree from All India Institute of Medical Sciences in New Delhi, India, Dr. Agarwal completed a residency in internal medicine, and a fellowship in geriatric medicine at the University of Iowa.
 He then completed a hematology-oncology fellowship at the HCI at the University of Utah.